WA Salmon Season Guide (March-May)

 Typically 2–5kg, with fish to 8–9kg at the top end.
 Anything over 6kg is a good one.

-Not for shore-based recreational fishing in WA — but the bag limit (4) and minimum size (300mm) still apply.
-Boat-based fishing needs a Recreational Fishing from Boat Licence.
+Not for shore-based recreational fishing in WA.
+But the bag limit of 4 salmon per person per day and the 300mm minimum size still apply.
+Boat-based fishing requires a Recreational Fishing from Boat Licence.

 What’s the difference between Australian salmon and Atlantic salmon?

-They’re unrelated.
-Arripis truttaceus is a native Australian perciform — a hard-fighting, surf-schooling predator.
-It was named “salmon” by colonial-era settlers who thought it looked familiar.
-It doesn’t.
+They’re unrelated species.
+Australian salmon (Arripis truttaceus) is a native perciform — a hard-fighting, surf-schooling predator.
+It was named ‘salmon’ by colonial-era settlers based on appearance, not biology.

-WA salmon season is a rare window of reliable shore-based action.
-The fish are there, they’re aggressive, and they’re accessible in strong numbers.
-See the full Australian Salmon species guide for rigs and handling details, check your spot’s conditions on BiteCompass, and don’t let the window close without getting out at least once.
+WA salmon season is a rare window of reliable shore-based action — aggressive fish, accessible from the beach, in strong numbers when the schools are running.
+See the full Australian Salmon species guide for rigs and handling details, check your spot’s conditions on BiteCompass, and don’t let the March-to-May window close without getting out at least once.